-Someone said that radicals are known for thousands years, and this new etymology is not new at all.
-Well, I have showed the views of the Chinese philologists and of the Western sinologists on Chinese character system in my previous posts.
+Someone said that radicals are known for thousands of years, and this new etymology is not new at all.
+Well, I have shown the views of the Chinese philologists and of the Western sinologists on Chinese character system in my previous posts.
 I will summarize them here.

 A. Views of the Chinese philologists: